GuanhuaWang/SystemPaper/OSDI2016/OS1/LWC.md

 *light-weight context*: within a process, maintain isolation of virtual memory mapping, file descriptor bindings etc.

 lwc orthogonal to threads. a tread may start lwc a, then switch to lwc b.

+##benefit
+lwc are not associated with threads.We can run untrusted code on it